idispatch75/mythic-gme-adventures/docs/user_manual.md

 ### Local storage

 The data is saved by default in the platform-specific user folder.
 You can change this folder in the *Preferences*.
+On the Web, the local storage is hidden by the browser and cannot be accessed or changed.

-On desktop, if you are not using the online storage, consider setting this folder to your local Google Drive / OneDrive / Dropbox folder to get backup and versioning for free.
+On desktop, if you are not using the online storage, consider setting the user folder into your local Google Drive / OneDrive / Dropbox folder to get backup and versioning for free.
-If you are using the online storage in the application, you **MUST NOT** set this folder to your local online folder for the reasons explained in the section below: your synchronization application will write the local files to the online storage and, since `Mythic GME Adventures` can see only the files it created, it won't be able to read these files, and you may end-up having two copies of the same file, the one from the application and the one from your synchronization application.
+If you are using the online storage in the application, you **MUST NOT** set this folder to your local online folder for the reasons explained in the section below: your synchronization application will write the local files to the online storage and, since *Mythic GME Adventures* can see only the files it created itself, it won't be able to read these files, and you may end-up having two copies of the same file, the one from the application and the one from your synchronization application.
-Of course, if you use 2 different online storages, e.g. Google Drive and Dropbox, there is no issue with setting the Dropbox folder as local data folder.
+Of course, if you use 2 different online storages, e.g. Google Drive and Dropbox, there is no issue with setting the local data folder inside the Dropbox folder.

 ### Online storage